Zidichy/Server/README.md

 Every other service will run via port 443.

-This nginx & it's configs are set to work with Organizr & with HTTP Authentication.
+This nginx & it's configs are set to work with Organizr & with HTTP Authentication, Currently configured to have admin login if trying to reach plex/sonarr ect throught domain.

 Always change domain / domain.com in the .conf to your very own FQDN (Fully qualified domain name)!